sourcegraph/about/blogposts/2022/code-insights-ga-announcement.md

 ## Beyond code search

-Code Insights has huge momentum after an incredible year of growth at Sourcegraph.
+Code Insights is a core part of our growth this year.
 More than 1.275 million devs used Sourcegraph over the last 12 months, including many of the world's leading engineering teams, like 3/5 FAANG, Reddit, Uber, GE, PayPal, and Dropbox.
 Those teams first came to Sourcegraph for Code Search, which remains foundational to everything we do as we’ve expanded our product with Code Insights and [Batch Changes](https://about.sourcegraph.com/blog/introducing-batch-changes/).

 As we look ahead in 2022, we’re working on more ways to leverage search across Sourcegraph and give developers a more complete understanding of their codebase—so they can secure vulnerabilities, resolve incidents faster, automate key workflows, and ultimately do their best work.